women's health logo outline

 LOGO FemaleFirst white

-Often OCD begins in early adolescence or young adulthood, though it emerge in childhood.
+OCD often begins in adolescence or early adulthood, though it can also develop as early as childhood.
 It can go hand in hand with other disorders, such as depression or anxiety.
-Some experts believe OCD develops due to problems in the transmission of certain brain chemicals, while others think environmental factors may play a part in its development.
-It can be easy to miss at first, since a lot of the time symptoms start out mild and gradually develop, eventually taking a great toll on a person’s life if left untreated.
+While some experts believe OCD is caused by imbalances in brain chemistry, others think environmental factors may play a part.
+Symptoms can be subtle at first and easy to miss, but they may gradually develop and impact a person’s daily life if left untreated.

 Find out more about our therapy for OCD in Guildford and online by getting in touch and booking your free 15 minute consultation.